 It’s hard to look at this size of the New World and not want to say “awwww…” at least just a bit.
 It looks as well rolled as its bigger counterparts, though with the smaller band and its petite size, it’s hard not to give it a second or even third look.
 There’s a decent bit of give to the cigar, certainly more than what I would expect to find from bigger vitolas, but otherwise, it is rolled and capped well.
 Aroma off the foot is very mild if present at all, hinting at a bit of tree bark and melted chocolate, though the clarity is reminiscent of trying to read a license plate from 100 feet away.
 While I generally prefer to smell the foot as a collective of the tobaccos as opposed to just the wrapper, the size makes me spend more time with the cover leaf, which gives me a bit more of the chocolate but with an expression that makes me think of a beverage, such as a bottled Frappucino or even an espresso martini.
 The cold draw is spot on with airflow and shows more vibrance via the bark and wood flavors, with chocolate syrup much more in the background, leaving room for some damp earth and black pepper to fill the gap.

 While the New World Tins might be small in stature, the first puffs are anything but small in flavor.
 There’s a dry earth and black pepper combination that goes right for the taste buds, and the pepper makes an even more direct beeline for the nostrils and olfactories via retrohales.
-It’s not the most complex flavor, and I’m inclined to think that there just might not be enough tobacco to really get the flavor into the deep end of the pool, but it’s plenty to contend with out of the gate.
+It’s not the most complex flavor, and I’m inclined to think that there just might not be enough tobacco to really get the flavor into the deep end of the pool, but it’s plenty with which to contend right out of the gate.
 There are also hints of milk chocolate both on the palate and through the nose, which when it hits is easily the most unique aspect of the cigar.
 It should come as no surprise that the ash isn’t terribly durable; the first cigar starts to bend pretty quickly before breaking off at about half-an-inch in length.
 The draw is very good, smoke production is reduced but commensurate with the size, and the combustion is problem-free.

 The start of the second third brings on a bit of chalkiness but largely holding onto most of the same notes that the New World Tins was offering in its first third.
 As the burn line progresses, the flavor gets a bit drier and then begins drying out portions of my tongue and the roof of my mouth, a sensation accompanied by the earthiness of the profile drying out and becoming lighter and more vibrant.
 A dry wood note comes along near the end of this section to further this transition and sensation, making me long for some water if not another beverage.
 The technical performance has been very good; the draw is problem-free as is the burn, but puffing too quickly or too frequently turns the flavor a bit sharper.
 Smoke production is also good, especially given the size.
 Flavor now sits at a dry, somewhat sharp medium-plus intensity, body is medium, and strength is medium at most.